 You walk on marked paths through remote scenic countryside.
 A good fitness level for walking up to 7 hrs is required.

-Category: middle class hotels, country hotels, B&B`s, very good hostels
+Category: middle class hotels, country hotels, B&B`s and very good hostels

 - Transfer Newcastle – Bowness-on-Solway

-- Transfer Segedunum – Newcastle station or hotel
+- Transfer after the last tour from Segedunum to Newcastle train station or hotel

 - Carefully elaborated route description

 - Detailed travel and tour documents 1x per room (German, English)

 - Organized transfer from and to the airport Newcastle, EUR 60 per way (max.
 4 people), payable in advance, reservation required.

 - Airport London, Edinburgh or Glasgow and by train to Newcastle (www.thetrainline.com).

 - Airport Newcastle and via metro to Newcastle Central Station, approx. EUR 5 per person.
 Further on via taxi to the hotel, approx. EUR 30 per way.